krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

     await session.execute(stmt)
 ```

-But if you look at it globally, the code duplication doesn't go away.
+But if you look at it more broadly, the code duplication doesn’t actually go
-You need to do this in every handler:
+away - you still have to do this in every handler.

 ```python
 @app.post("/dogs/")